Chart Color Schemes

 Maroubra - West shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Maroubra-West has higher educational attainment than national averages.
-45.5% of residents aged 15+ have university qualifications, compared to 30.4% nationally and 32.2% in NSW.
-Bachelor degrees are most common at 29.8%, followed by postgraduate qualifications (13.0%) and graduate diplomas (2.7%).
-Vocational credentials are also prevalent with 25.0% of residents holding such qualifications, including advanced diplomas (11.0%) and certificates (14.0%).
+Maroubra-West has a higher proportion of residents aged 15 and above with university qualifications compared to national and state averages.
+Specifically, 45.5% of its residents hold such qualifications, surpassing the Australian average of 30.4% and the New South Wales (NSW) average of 32.2%.
+This educational advantage is driven by a high number of Bachelor degrees holders at 29.8%, followed by postgraduate qualifications at 13.0%, and graduate diplomas at 2.7%.
+Vocational credentials are also prominent, with 25.0% of residents aged 15 and above holding such qualifications, including advanced diplomas (11.0%) and certificates (14.0%).

-Educational participation is high at 30.3%, with 7.8% in tertiary education, 7.2% in primary, and 6.5% in secondary.
-The area's four schools have a combined enrollment of 1,798 students as of the latest data.
-They demonstrate above-average socio-educational conditions (ICSEA: 1078).
-Educational provision is split between two primary and two secondary institutions.
-School capacity exceeds typical residential needs with 16.6 places per 100 residents compared to the regional average of 11.1, indicating Maroubra-West serves as an educational center for the broader region.
+Educational participation is notably high in the area, with 30.3% of residents currently enrolled in formal education.
+This includes 7.8% in tertiary education, 7.2% in primary education, and 6.5% pursuing secondary education.
+Maroubra-West is home to four schools with a combined enrollment of 1,798 students.
+The area has above-average socio-educational conditions, with an ICSEA score of 1078.
+Educational provision is conventional, split between two primary and two secondary institutions.
+School capacity exceeds typical residential needs, with 16.6 places per 100 residents compared to the regional average of 11.1, indicating that Maroubra-West serves as an educational center for the broader region.

 Frequently Asked Questions - Education